UsrnameTaken/B3606/stm8/PROTOCOL.md

 ### Over voltage protection

-* Send: "VSHUTDOWN X.XXXX" or "VSHUTDOWN 0"
+* Send: "VSHUTDOWN X.XXX" or "VSHUTDOWN 0"
-* Receive: "VSHUTDOWN: X.XXXX" or "VSHUTDOWN: DISABLED"
+* Receive: "VSHUTDOWN: X.XXX" or "VSHUTDOWN: DISABLED"

 When a VSHUTDOWN is set and reached the unit will turn off the output to avoid an over-voltage situation.
 This would be used in a constant current situation